 The Small Business Reorganization Act

-Chapter 11 of the Bankruptcy Code is a complex system that allows businesses to reorganize its debts.
+Chapter 11 of the Bankruptcy Code is a complex system that allows businesses to reorganize their debts.
 However, it was intended for multi-million dollar companies, not mom and pop small businesses, despite containing several provisions specifically designed for small businesses.
 Chapter 11 bankruptcy contained many hurdles for the small business debtor, such as high costs, monitoring difficulties, and procedural roadblocks.
-The SBRA has been added to Chapter 11 as of February 2020, intending to help small business owners restructure debts, reduce liquidations and maintain equity in the hands of the small business owners.
+The SBRA has been added to Chapter 11 as of February 2020, intending to help small business owners restructure debts, reduce liquidations, and maintain equity in the hands of the small business owners.